dancer1325/angular-hola-mundo/README.md

 ### Notas:
-Si desean pueden descargar el proyecto, y luego ejecutar el `` npm install `` para poder ejecutarlo localmente
+* Si desean pueden descargar el proyecto, y luego ejecutar el `` npm install `` para poder ejecutarlo localmente
+* How to run it?
+  * node
+    * v16 doesn't work
+    * Which one could be the correct one?
+* Whyy isn't here packagr.json file?